OJ/gobuster/README.md

 - automatically disable progress output when output is redirected
 - fix extra special characters when run with `--no-progress`
 - warn when using vhost mode with a proxy and http based urls as this might not work as expected
-- add `interface` and `local-ip` parameters to specify the interface for http requests
+- add `interface` and `local-ip` parameters to specify the outgoing interface for http requests
 - add support for tls renegotiation
 - fix progress with patterns by @acammack
 - fix backup discovery by @acammack